Red Hat APAC Innovation Awards 2024: NSE, BOI, MCX, and Tata Motors Recognized for Open Source Leadership

-Red Hat, Inc., the world’s leading provider of open source solutions, announced the winners of the Red Hat APAC Innovation Awards 2024 for India today.
+Red Hat, Inc., the world’s leading provider of open source solutions, recently announced the winners of the Red Hat APAC Innovation Awards 2024 for India.
 Red Hat recognised the noteworthy milestones achieved by National Stock Exchange India Limited, Bank of India (BOI), Multi Commodity Exchange of India Limited and Tata Motors for their innovative use of Red Hat solutions to address evolving business solutions.

 According to the Red Hat 2024 Global Tech Trends, 27% of the enterprises in APAC see integration issues as the top barrier to successful digital transformation, followed by skillset or talent gaps at 26%, and technical debt in legacy infrastructure at 25%.
 These findings highlight the importance of innovative solutions in the awards’ five key categories: Digital Transformation, Hybrid Cloud Infrastructure, Cloud-Native Development, Automation, and Resilience.
 As organisations continue to prioritise IT security as a primary funding focus to enhance efficiencies and mitigate costs amidst uncertain economic sentiments, these categories reflect areas that can empower organisations to navigate business challenges faced today.